Affiliate links on Android Authority may earn us a commission. Learn more.

 Gboard is a pretty good choice for voice dictation.
 It has a mic icon that you press.
 From there, just speak your sentences, and the app types it out.
 You can do this in a variety of apps, including note-taking apps, emails, or other text documents.
 We list Gboard because it uses Google’s speech-to-text technology.
 It works pretty well overall.
 However, most keyboards have a mic option that also works.
 It’s a good method for voice dictation because you can use your keyboard in almost any app.

 Google Keep is another good solution for dictation.
 You do need a keyboard with the functionality as well, though.
 The charm of Keep is that it keeps your audio file saved while your keyboard types out the transcription as you talk.
 You wind up with both the original audio file and also the transcription.
-It’s a great tool for this sort of thing as many people use dictation for notes for the most part.
+It’s an excellent tool for this sort of thing, as many people use dictation for notes for the most part.
 Google Keep is a free option.
 Those looking for something a bit more professional can try Evernote as well.

 Google Translate is a good option for dictation.
-You can easily and quickly translate between a bunch of languages, including up to 59 offline.
+You can easily and quickly translate between many languages, and a wide variety of them work offline.
 You can then copy and paste the translations wherever you want.
-It’s a great option for interviews where there is a multilingual element.
+It’s an excellent option for interviews where there is a multilingual element.
 Every translation stays on screen until you clear it.
 It can be a little tedious if you need to do a lot of translating, but it gets the job done.

 Google’s Live Transcribe is an excellent way to transcribe things.
-You simply talk into it and the app puts your voice into text.
-It has a variety of features, mostly for accessibility.
-That’s what the app is for after all.
+You simply talk into it, and the app puts your voice into text.
+It has a variety of features, mainly for accessibility.
+That’s what the app is for, after all.
 However, it does save every transcription for three days on your phone.
-While it’s there, you can copy and paste it to the note-taking or text document app of your choice.
+While it’s there, you can copy and paste it to your chosen note-taking or text document app.
 It may not work for super long applications, but otherwise, it works surprisingly well.

 Microsoft Translate is one of the better dictation apps for the same reason as Google Translate.
 You can conduct things like interviews and get translations if the answers are in a different language from yours.
 The app boasts 70 languages, a two-pane mode in case both speakers need translation, and you can copy and paste stuff from the app into another one for future reference.
 Google Translate is the better option, but this is a good second option if Google isn’t doing it for you.